 Jeju is the island worth exploring both above and underground

-Volcanic history of Korean Hawaii determined the best assets of Jeju Island tourism.
-Jeju is famous for its highest mountain peak, lava tubes, beaches and waterfalls.
+The volcanic history of Korean Hawaii determined the best assets of Jeju Island tourism.
+Jeju is famous for its highest mountain peak, lava tubes, beaches, and waterfalls.
 They attract visitors to explore the island both above and underground!

 Exploring this extraordinary natural and cultural heritage is a must-do in Jeju, especially for romantic couples and newlyweds on their honeymoon.
 Jeju attractions brand it as an island of love and lava, which makes it, pun intended, the hottest Korean tourist destination!

 See some of Jeju’s volcanic landscape in this drone footage!

 About Jeju Island

 Jeju Island is the southernmost island of South Korea.
 It lies in the Korea Strait, the sea passage between South Korea and Japan.